raft-tech/raft-tech.github.io/_case_studies/endor.md

 Under the EnDOR mission, Raft software developers and UX designers are pivotal to the modernization efforts under all three product lines at Kessel Run.

-> "[Raft’s] work will positively transform the way our team maintains our applications...[Rafters] have helped us solve issues that have long plagued our team, and, by extension, KRADOS as a whole." - Customer Feedback · 2023
+> "[Raft’s] work will positively transform the way our team maintains our applications...[Rafters] have helped us solve issues that have long plagued our team, and, by extension, KRADOS as a whole."<br/>- Customer Feedback · 2023